 If you would like to taste local wines, check out these wine tasting programs.
 If you are looking for a wine tasting with an expert, I recommend the sensory wine tasting in Manarola, done by an AIS professional sommelier.
-You can even meet the winegrower and visit his vineyard in three different locations: Riomaggiore, Manarola and Bonassola.
+During the wine tours you can even meet the winegrower and visit his vineyard in four different locations: Riomaggiore, Manarola, Bonassola and Framura.

 You can also visit a vineyard and a wine cellar on-line, just watch this video.